hyperledger-archives/education/LFS171x/indy-material/nodejs/README.md

 * **3002** for Faber College
 * **3003** for Acme Corporation

+If you click the links before the Agent is active, you might get a `Connection reset by peer` error messages.
+Monitor the logs and wait longer and then try again.

 The instructions for walking through the demonstration script are here: **[Agent Demo Script](AgentDemoScript.md)**

 You can also open in a browser a Blockchain Ledger Explorer: